-This article will help coaches and supervisors of coaching programs understand and effectively use the time-saving features of the Coaching Tracker.
-A Coaching Tracker is in many ways a tool that is as simple as the old-fashioned “in” box used to collect assignments--but just a bit more effective and versatile!
+The Coaching Tracker is a great way for coaches and supervisors of coaching programs to stay on top of their work with their coachees and make sure they have viewed all videos a coachee has shared in a Coaching Huddle.
+A Coaching Tracker is in many ways a tool that is as simple as the old-fashioned “inbox” used to collect assignments--but just a bit more effective and versatile!

 Who is this article for?

 Based on the default user settings in the Sibme platform, you should have permission to complete this task if you are one of the user levels listed below.
 If you do not see the screens in this article, you can ask your Sibme account administrator if you have permission.

 The Sibme Coaching Tracker enables instructional leaders and coaches to track video coaching sessions/cycles within Coaching Huddles.
 The tracker keeps coaches and instructional leaders accountable for providing timely and adequate feedback to their coachees.

 Account Owners and Super Admins within Sibme can monitor their instructional coaching program and set an expectation around their coaching process by setting “Tracker Feedback Duration,” in Account Settings.
 If a coach has not added comments within the time set for “feedback duration” after a video was uploaded to the Huddle, the feedback will be color-coded as late.
 This allows an at-a-glance view of videos uploaded, and the timeliness of feedback provided on these videos.

 Feedback duration can be set in the General Settings of the Account Settings.

 Accessing the Coaching Tracker

 The Coaching Tracker can be accessed three ways on the web version of Sibme:

 1. By clicking “Huddle Tracker & Reporting” on the Home Screen